pfrazee/paste.space/README.md

 # paste.space

-publish files and media to your network of followers. powered by [secure scuttlebutt](https://github.com/ssbc/scuttlebot).
+publish files and media to your network of followers.

 ## setup